Regulate the insurance industry to protect Alaskan consumers.

 The complexity of insurance products available today and the time required to review and approve these products have significant impacts on staff specialists.
 Greater numbers of confidentiality requests extended response times.

 The division aims to respond to a filing or filing objection within 30 days for 90% of filings.
-The division's first action, either approving the filing or sending an objection letter, occurred within 30 days 95.4% in FY2020 of all filings.
-The first action occurred within 30 days for 91% in FY2020 of life/health filings and 97.4% in FY2020 of property/casualty filings.
+The division's first action, either approving the filing or sending an objection letter, occurred within 30 days 89.9% in FY2020 of all filings.
+The first action occurred within 30 days for 83.0% in FY2020 of life/health filings and 92.9% in FY2020 of property/casualty filings.
 Numbers fell early in the fiscal year, likely due to Bulletin 20-06 which extended filing review deadlines.
 Numbers have since returned to normal and the division anticipates exceeding the target of 90% in the next report.

 When the division requests additional information or changes to a rate or form filing, an insurer has 30 days to respond, and the filing is disapproved for use until adequate amendments have been made.